GabeItchy/Schooliosis/Humanities/16022022 The Great Depression - Causes of WWII.md

 		- Created a weak and unstable economy in Germany with *mass unemployment* and *hyperinflation*.
 THey felt like they ahd been unfairly treated.
 		- *Italy* was annoyed that they hadn't received as much as other allies.
 		- *Japan* failed to be seen as racially equal and resented the western powers.
-1. The Great Depression
+2. **The Great Depression**
+		- By the late 1920s the world economy began to slow.
+		- Work became harder to find - unemployment began to rise
+		- Companies couldn't sell their products and prices of mass produced goods dropped world-wide.
-2. Increasing resentment in Germany
+3. Increasing resentment in Germany
-3. The Third Reich
+4. The Third Reich